Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 Patriotic sales language can no longer suffice.
 If you want to honor your soldiers, you have to make it feel personal.

-Black Rifle Coffee Company understands that its strongest marketing asset is credibility within the veteran community, and the campaign stays focused on that.
+Black Rifle Coffee Company understands that its strongest marketing asset is credibility within the veteran community, and the campaign stays focused on this.

 Music also helps the campaign feel more like a tribute that people may resonate with and willingly share on their own.